 This state approved and professionally CCNE accredited 64-credit upper-division bachelor’s degree nursing education program is open to registered nurses interested in pursuing a higher level of education for professional nursing practice.
 Graduates of associate degree or diploma programs in nursing are eligible upon admission to transfer in a maximum of 60 credits of lower division prerequisite course work as a foundation for earning a B.S. degree in nursing on a full-time or part-time basis.
 The pre-admission requirements have been determined to allow prospective R.N. students a seamless transition to the upper-division program.

-Students seeking admission to the nursing major may enter in either the fall or spring semester.
+Students seeking admission to the nursing major may enter in any semester.
 The curriculum is designed to be completed in two years by a full-time student or within three to four years by a part-time student.
 To facilitate completion of the curriculum in a timely fashion, many core courses are offered both semesters, with most of them also available in J-mester, May-mester and summer sessions.
 Both nursing and core courses are provided in three-hour blocks of time in a flexible scheduling mode of day and evening classes to accommodate the needs of the adult learner.
 Some courses are offered in a hybrid, on-line or condensed format.

 Students will be admitted to junior and senior years of this program as transfer students for the bachelor’s degree.
 Students accepted to this program must meet the Le Moyne College standards for transfer admission.

 Registered nurses with bachelor's degrees in other disciplines can complete this BS in Nursing with 31 credit hours of upper-division Nursing courses completed in residence.

 |Introduction to Statistics I (no Computer Lab)